theiscnp/Asset_Load_Controller/readme.md

 ### load ###

-Funct. 'load' will immediately initiate loading of the given
+Funct. 'load' will immediately initiate loading of the given filepath or array of assets in

-- 1st param: "filepath"
+1. param: "asset_or_array_of_assets"

 (It just appends the ordinary `<script src="..">` tag into the head).

-You may add attributes to this appended element using:
+You may add attributes to this appended element (or if none, the callback event) using:

-- 2nd param: "attributes"
+2. param: "attributes_or_callback"

-Possibly with a callback event to be executed upon successful loading of this specific asset:
+Possibly with a callback event to be executed upon successful loading of the specified asset(s):

-- 3rd param: "callback_on_success"
+3. param: "callback"

 __E.g.:__